mhenke/CYBR8420-SoftwareAssurance-Proposal/project-proposal.md

     - 22 commits
     - Average per week 3.1
   - Use (Who uses this software?
 How popular is it?)
+    - It is widely used by developers who value typesafety and modularity in their full-stack applications.
+The stack is particularly popular among those building modern web applications with a focus on performance and developer experience.
+    - The project has gained significant traction since its inception.
+For instance, within just a few months of its launch, it amassed thousands of stars on GitHub.
   - Programming languages, platforms, and tools used.
+    - [TypeScript](https://typescriptlang.org): Ensures type safety and enhances the developer experience with static typing.
+    - JavaScript: Used alongside TypeScript, especially in the context of Next.js.
+    - [Next.js](https://nextjs.org): A React framework that enables server-side rendering and static site generation.
+    - Node.js: The runtime environment for executing JavaScript code server-side.
+    - [Prisma](https://prisma.io): An ORM (Object-Relational Mapping) tool for database management.
+    - [Drizzle](https://orm.drizzle.team): An ORM (Object-Relational Mapping) tool for database management.
+    - [Tailwind CSS](https://tailwindcss.com): A utility-first CSS framework for rapidly building custom user interfaces.
+    - [tRPC](https://trpc.io): A library for building end-to-end typesafe APIs.
+    - [NextAuth.js](https://next-auth.js.org): A library for authentication in Next.js applications.
   - Documentation sources (e.g., GitHub, OpenHub).
 - **Team Motivation:** Describe why your team chose this project.